algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 This has a few important consequences:
 1. If the final number of sheep is not a multiple of 4000, then we will have an error associated with the total count of up to 4000 (0.4%).
 2. There is no way to determine the final number of sheep if it is not a multiple of 4000.
-3. We now need some way to count up to 4000 before incrementing the main counter!
+3. We now need some way to count up to 4000 before incrementing the main counter.
+This means we need a second counter!

 In a sense, 4000 would be a type of "counting resolution" for our system.
 Overall,  a 0.4% error is not bad, but it is possible to ensure that the approximate count is more accurate (but potentially less precise) by using randomness to our advantage.

-That is to say, instead of incrementing out counter every 4000th sheep, we could instead give each item a 0.025% chance of incrementing our main counter.
+That is to say, instead of incrementing out counter every 4000th sheep, we could instead give each item a $$1/4000 = 0.025\%$$ chance of incrementing our main counter.
 This averages out to be roughly 1 count every 4000 sheep, but the expectation value of a large number of counting experiments should be the correct number.
 This means that even though we need to count all the sheep multiple times to get the right expectation value, we no longer need to keep a separate counter for the counting resolution of 4000.

 Becsause multiple counting trials are necessary to ensure the correct result, each counting experiment will have some associated error (sometimes much higher than 0.4%).
-To quantify this error, let's actually perform the experiment, as shown below:
+To quantify this error, let's actually perform multiple the experiment, as shown below:

 <p>
     <img  class="center" src="res/approximations.png" style="width:100%" />
 </p>

-In this image, we have counted to 1,000,000 10,000 different times.
+In this image, we have counted 1,000,000 sheep (items) 10,000 different times.
-In each run, we have given each item a 0.025% chance to flip our primary counter and given each increment in our primary counter a weight of 4000 items.
+In each run, we have given each item a 0.025% chance to flip our primary counter and have given each increment in our primary counter a weight of 4000 items.
 We have plotted 10 of the 10,000 runs (chosen at random), and each upward tick of the lines represents one of the items winning a game of chance and adding 1 to the primary counter and thus adding 4000 to the approximate count.
+We have also shaded the maximum and minimum approximate count for each true count of the 10,000 trials in grey, thereby highlighting the range of possible outputs.
 On top of the plot, we have shown the distribution of all 10,000 runs for the approximate count at 10,000, 500,000, and 1,000,000 items.

 There's a lot to unpack here, so let's start with the upward trending lines.
-Here, it seems like the approximate counts are roughly following the line of $$y=x$$, which would indicate simple counting (without any randomness or approximation).
+Here, it seems like the approximate counts are roughly following the line of $$y=x$$ (dotted black line), which would indicate simple counting (without any randomness or approximation).
 This makes sense because in a perfect world, the approximate count would always be exactly equal to the true number of items being counted.
 Unfortunately, none of the lines shown here exactly follow $$y=x$$.
 In fact, it would be impossible for any of the approximations to do so because we are always increasing the approximation in steps of 4000 while the true count increments by 1 with each new item.